Are you looking to start blogging? Well, you’ve come to the right place.

 - Blogger is simple to use that it can be somewhat limiting for experienced users.

 - There’s not much you can do about its design.
-There are a couple dozen themes (templates), but they’re essentially the same with different color palettes.
+There are a couple of dozen themes (templates), but they’re essentially the same with different colour palettes.

 - Your blog will be in a subdomain (yourblog.blogspot.com).
 You won’t own it 100%.